-Next steps and other recommendations: The Plan highlights the initial steps towards implementing the strategies below.
+Next Steps and Additional Recommendations: The Plan highlights the initial steps towards implementing the strategies below.
 It also includes potential actions that could be considered for future versions of the municipal climate action plan.

 II.
 Introduction: Why Climate Action Matters in Beacon